arieloO/arieloO/README.md

 I'm a new born Front-End Web Developer, I started learnig web development 4 years ago as a hobby.
 At the end of 2019, a few months before pandemic, I decided to retrain as a developer and enrolled the Treehouse "Front-End Web Development" course track.
 Months later, I'm still learnig and practicing day by day, and have just startes looking for opportunities near Paris, France.

-- 🔭 I’m currently working on getting HIRE ^^
+- 🔭 I’m currently working on getting HIRED ^^
 - 🌱 I’m currently learning node.js & express.
 - 👯 I’m looking to collaborate on ReactJs projects !
 - 🤔 I’m looking for help with OOP...